dipdup-io/dipdup/docs/advanced/system-hooks.md

-# Event hooks
+# System hooks

-Every DipDup project has multiple event hooks (previously "default hooks"); they fire on system-wide events and, like regular hooks, are not linked to any index.
+Every DipDup project has multiple system hooks; they fire on system-wide events and, like regular hooks, are not linked to any index.
 Names of those hooks are reserved; you can't use them in config.
 It's also impossible to fire them manually or with a job scheduler.

 ## `on_restart`